This page may contain affiliate links, see our disclaimer here.

 There are many tavernas, cafes and restaurants.
 Lykastos, Trioroukouno, Bakaliko, Tzibaeri are lovely local tavernas serving fresh vegetables, delicious cuisine all punctuated with the local wine and olive oil.

-Enjoy traditional Cretan food at Peskesi, Kritamon, To Spitiko or Zevitas, the latter is a wine bar where you can enjoy local wines, ouzo or the local tsikoudia, or perhaps something a little softer, to while away the evening.
+Enjoy traditional Cretan food at Kritamon, To Spitiko or Zelita, the latter is a wine bar where you can enjoy local wines, ouzo or the local tsikoudia, or perhaps something a little softer, to while away the evening.

 Archanes Crete - we suggest beautiful, charismatic accommodation to enjoy the local culture.